13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 olives

-Olives are another example of foods too fatty to dehydrate.
+Olives are another example of food that is too fatty to dehydrate.

 Hack:

-You can dehydrate olives so long as they are blended with lots of other low-fat ingredients.
+You can dehydrate olives as long as they are blended with other low-fat ingredients.
 For example, I blend olives with cooked veggies and tomatoes to make a pasta sauce.
 Because the olives are just a small percentage of the sauce and are dispersed throughout, the entire sauce can be dehydrated.
 I also make yummy dehydrator crackers with olives blended into the mix.

 Yellow Cheeses